Jjateen/DIP-Lab/README.md

 ## Lab 2: Histogram Equalization
 - [**Histogram Equalization**](./hist_eq): Perform contrast enhancement on grayscale images using a GUI and visualize the results with histograms and CDF plots.

+## Lab 3: Bit Plane Slicing
+- [**Bit Plane Slicing**](./bit_plane_slicing): Explore how to extract and visualize individual bit planes from an 8-bit grayscale image.
+Analyze the importance of each bit plane and reconstruct the image using selected planes.